maskdotdev/ray/API.md

-# Nero API Documentation
+# Ray API Documentation

-This document provides a high-level overview of Nero's architecture and API layers.
+This document provides a high-level overview of Ray's architecture and API layers.

 ## Architecture Overview

-Nero is organized into several key layers:
+Ray is organized into several key layers:

 ```
 ┌─────────────────────────────────────────┐